Chart Color Schemes

 Huntingdale features high concentrations of family households, with a higher-than-average median household size

 Family households account for 80.2% of all households, including 40.5% couples with children, 23.2% couples without children, and 15.3% single parent families.
 Non-family households constitute the remaining 19.8%, with lone person households at 17.7% and group households comprising 2.1%.
-The median household size is 2.9 people, which is larger than the Greater Perth average of 2.8.
+The median household size is 2.9 people, larger than the Greater Perth average of 2.8.

 Frequently Asked Questions - Households